Grande Seca: Environmental factors

 The Brazilian Northeast is an area where political and social development has been hindered by the harsh environment of the arid sertão.
-Characterized by the presence of nine major rivers, among which are the São Francisco and the Parnaíba, the sertão has an average annual temperature of between 20 °C and 28 °C and a maximum of 40 °C. The pluviosity of the area is source of concern for farmers and local governments alike.
+Characterized by the presence of nine major rivers, among which are the São Francisco and the Parnaíba, the sertão has an average annual temperature of between 20 °C and 28 °C and a maximum of 40 °C. The pluviosity of the area is a source of concern for farmers and local governments alike.
 Although the annual average precipitation is slightly lower than 1,000 mm, the rainy period, which usually lasts just two months a year, is unstable.
 Sometimes precipitation halts for one year or more, often causing regional droughts.
 Sustained occurrences of below average water availability can happen in all areas of the country as a consequence of abnormally low precipitation rates and high evaporation rates; but it is in the Northeast where they happen with greater frequency.
 The zona da mata, which runs along the Northeastern coast and in which major cities are located.
 In this sub-biome, rains are frequent and vegetation is plentiful.
 This area does not usually suffer from droughts, but the magnitude of the Great Drought was so great that even the coastal region was impacted.
 Since the rivers that flow to the coast almost always have their origin in the sertão, a drought in the semiarid and arid sub-regions can extend to the entire Northeastern area.
 Prior to Portuguese settlement in the 16th century, there were no pressing problems because the predominant caatinga ecosystem was adapted to the cyclical climate.
 Indigenous groups who inhabited the land were affected by extreme droughts, which forced them to move to the humid coastal region, but these rarely occurred.

 The Northeast is heavily influenced by the El Niño phenomenon and by the surface temperatures of the Atlantic Ocean.
 El Niño years are characterized by below-average rainfall in the semiarid zone, which typically averages at 800 mm annually but is concentrated in a brief time period sometimes shorter than two months.
 During extreme droughts, precipitation can decrease by more than 50%.
 As a direct consequence of variation in climatic patterns around the world in 1877 parts of Ceará witnessed four days of rainfall from March 18 to March 21.
 These rains allowed seeds to germinate, but it wasn't enough to sustain agriculture and cattle herds.
 Much of the vegetation quickly perished.